What Is Pet medical insurance?

 There is no age limit for Accidental Injury Cover but no pet under the age of 8 weeks or older than 8 years can enrol on the Plan 100 or Plan 80.
 Once enrolled, cover may be kept for life.

 When will my policy start and when can I claim?

-Your membership will start on the first day of the month after your application has been accepted.
+Your membership will start on the first day of the month after your application has been accepted by us.
 You may make a claim for conditions which arise one calendar month after this date.